-Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up 11/04/2013 - While this continues to be the more difficult aspect of this course, there is continued improvement on this outcome.
-This is clearly the result of taking more time to explain and discuss the way in which philosophic theory has an effect upon developments in science and religious theory.
-Result: Target Met Year This Assessment Occurred: 2012-2013 12/14/2011 - There has been good improvement on this outcome.
-This is most likely due to spending more time on historical placement of philosophical ideas and arguments.
-Result: Target Met Year This Assessment Occurred: 2010-2011 Department - Philosophy (PHIL) - PHIL 7 - INTRODUCTION TO SYMBOLIC LOGIC - SLO 1 - deductive arguments - Determine whether a deductive argument is valid or invalid.
+Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up material to be determined by student and teacher.
+(Created By Department - Philosophy (PHIL)) Start Date: 11/30/2011 End Date: 11/30/2015 Course-Level SLO Status: Active Department - Philosophy (PHIL) - PHIL 7 - INTRODUCTION TO SYMBOLIC LOGIC - SLO 1 - deductive arguments - Determine whether a deductive argument is valid or invalid.
 (Created By Department - Philosophy (PHIL)) Start Date: 09/20/2012 End Date: 09/22/2016 Course-Level SLO Status: Active Assessment Method: Analysis of deductive arguments using symbolic representation.
 Assessment Method Type: Exam - Course Test/Quiz Target for Success: Ideally all students should be able to determine validity of symbolized arguments by the end of the quarter.
 11/19/2015 - Students were asked to evaluate 25 arguments and identify the constituent parts of the argument.
 The success ratio was 95% since students could very efficiently identify the various parts of the argument as well as evaluate the argument to be sound or unsound.
 The arguments were syllogistic as well as immediate inferences and students mastered the technique of identification with a very high rate of success.
 Result: Target Met Year This Assessment Occurred: 2014-2015 09/21/2012 - Students are very successful in determining whether or not an argument is valid or invalid.
 By the end of the term there are very few students that make any mistakes as it relates to determining validity.
-Result: Target Met
+Result: Target Met Year This Assessment Occurred: 2011-2012 Department - Philosophy (PHIL) - PHIL 7 - INTRODUCTION TO SYMBOLIC LOGIC - SLO 2 - symbolic form - Successfully translate real language arguments into symbolic form.
+(Created By Department - Philosophy (PHIL)) Course-Level SLO Status: Active